ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-in-practice/git-workflow-in-practice.md

 ![Untitled](./images/Untitled%2016.png)

-Notice in the “append the new text to the file” section, your co-worker used ‘>’, the operator will overwrite the content of the file.
-Try changing it to the ‘>>’ operator to see if it resolves the problem.
+In the "append the new text to the file" section, your co-worker used the '>' operator, which overwrites the content of the file.
+Try changing it to the '>>' operator to see if it resolves the problem.

 Give [newline.sh](http://newline.sh) file permission to write and execute: